Falls Creek Sheetz sells Powerball ticket worth $200,000

+FALLS CREEK — A second location in Jefferson County has sold a winning lottery ticket this month.

-FALLS CREEK — The Sheetz store at 1867 Rich Highway in Falls Creek sold a Pennsylvania Lottery Powerball with Power Play ticket worth $200,000 for the Saturday, Jan.
-26, drawing.
+Sheetz convenience store in Falls Creek in Clearfield County sold a Pennsylvania Lottery Powerball® with Power Play® ticket worth $200,000 for the Saturday, Jan.
+26, according to a PA Lottery press release.

+On Jan.
+19, Mike’s Eastside Express in Brookville sold a jackpot-winning Pennsylvania Lottery Cash 5 ticket worth $650,000.
+Mike’s Eastside Express earned a $5,000 bonus.

 Winners are not known until prizes are claimed and tickets validated.
 Pennsylvania Lottery Powerball winners have one year from the drawing date to claim prizes.
 The holder of the winning ticket should sign the back of the ticket and contact the nearest Lottery office.